 It’s a good idea to leave the Onewheel charging overnight, to allow the battery pack to thoroughly balance the individual cells if they are slightly off-balanced.

-For longer storage, you actually need to drain the battery.
+For longer storage, you need to drain the battery.

 How to balance cells Onewheel GT battery

 The GT lightbar shuts off when the board is fully charged and has nothing to do with the balancing of the cells.
-This has only to do with the SoC, state of charge, the battery.
-Leave the board connected for a period of 24-48h to complete the process.
+This has only to do with the SoC, state of charge and the battery.
+Leave the board connected for 24-48 hours to complete the process.

 Conclusion